wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 ## Global weak tables and finalization

+**NOTE: This section itself may deserve one blog post.
+It is not directly related to copying GC, as we still need the finalization mechanism for MarkSweep.
+To explain why we need to handle weak tables differently than vanilla CRuby, we need to explain the problem with `obj_free`, and the GC phases (i.e. work bucket stages) of of MMTk.
+That would probably also lead to the discussion about disjoint objects.
+We may delete this section.**

 There are some global tables in CRuby that fit the definition of weak hash tables.
 Such tables include:

+-   `frozen_strings`: the "fstring" table
+-   `finalizer_table`: the finalizer table
+-   `global_iv_tbl_`: the global instance variable table
+-   `obj_to_id_tbl`: object to ID table
+-   `id_to_obj_tbl`: ID to object table

+Those tables are not part of the root set, and therefore do not guarantee their entries will point to live object after GC.
+If any entry of those tables point to a dead object after GC, that entry needs to be removed.

+For example, if the ID of an object is ever observed (via the `Object#object_id` method), a bi-directional mapping is inserted to both `obj_to_id_tbl` and `id_to_obj_tbl`.
+In CRuby, the `obj_free` function checks the `FL_SEEN_OBJ_ID` flag, and removes the object from both `obj_to_id_tbl` and `id_to_obj_tbl`.

+With MMTk, we take a different approach.
+We

 ## What can we run so far?